mrfdev/CMI/Resources/FAQ/cmi-more-msg-commands.md

 cmi.command.msg.vanish - Allows to send private messages to vanished players
 ```

-- And finally; Start the server back up again and check to guarantee that everything's working properly.
+- And finally, if you get red commands, then /stop, and start the server back up again.

 ---

-More information about Luckperms usage: https://luckperms.net/wiki/Home
+- More information about Luckperms usage: https://luckperms.net/wiki/Home
-More information about CMI's custom Aliases: https://www.zrips.net/cmi/commands/custom-alias/
+- More information about CMI's custom Aliases: https://www.zrips.net/cmi/commands/custom-alias/